25+ Fabulous Things to Do in Vermont in the Fall

 Fall in Vermont is dreamy as dreamy can be!

-Autumn foliage in Vermont looks even more vibrant from the water with all the gorgeous Vermont autumn leaves reflecting off the water.
-One of the best things to do in Vermont in the fall is to rent a kayak or canoe and head to a nearby lake for a serene autumn afternoon; remember that the best time for fall colors in Vermont is early October, so if you can plan your trip for then you will have the best shot at seeing those peak colors!
+One of the best things to do in Vermont in the fall is to rent a kayak or canoe and head to a nearby lake for a serene autumn afternoon.
+Remember that the best time for fall colors in Vermont is early October, so if you can plan your trip for then you will have the best shot at seeing those peak colors!

 Cycle along the Burlington Bike Path

-A Vermont fall bike ride sure sounds nice, doesn’t it?
 There are many places for experienced and beginning cyclists to ride in the state, but one of the most popular is the Burlington Bike Path.
 This paved lakeside pathway follows the Lake Champlain shoreline all along the Burlington waterfront, but also transforms into the Island Line Trail, and winds all the way up into the Champlain Islands.

 Take in the views over Quechee Gorge

 Quechee Gorge is impressive in every season, but in autumn it has some of the best fall colors in Vermont.
 Stop here on a Vermont fall trip, or while visiting the charming town of Woodstock nearby.
+There are some adorable inns and hotels in Woodstock!

 Drive (slowly!) up the winding Notch Road in Stowe

-Stowe is one of the prettiest places in Vermont (if not all of New England).
 One of the nicest spots to check out in the fall is the Notch Road that leads from Stowe up to Smuggler’s Notch.
 In the winter, this road is closed, as it becomes too dangerous and impassable.
-But it’s typically still open in the fall, giving you a great excuse to see vibrant Vermont foliage at a higher elevation.
+But it’s typically still open in the fall, giving you a great opportunity to see vibrant Vermont foliage at a higher elevation.

 Hop on a scenic sunset cruise

-Want to see the beautiful Vermont fall foliage at the golden hour as the sun begins to set?
-Heck yes, you do!
 Check out the Spirit of Ethan Allen or one of the other great Lake Champlain boat rentals and see the fantastic fall foliage from lovely Lake Champlain, then you can head out to enjoy the fall Burlington scene with its great breweries, coffee shops, restaurants, and cool things to do!

 Ride the Gondola up Mt.
 Mansfield

 While you’re in Stowe, visit the tallest mountain in Vermont, Mt.
 Mansfield.
-In winter, this is a great spot for skiers, but during the rest of the year, you can ride the bright red gondolas up to the summit.
-This is a really unique way to see the foliage from a different perspective and a very cool thing to do on a Vermont fall vacation!
+In winter, this is a great spot for skiers, but during other times of the year, you can ride the bright red gondolas up to the summit.

 Do some fall camping (or glamping!)